User personalization layer

 If you are using SCCM with the user personalization layer feature, follow the Microsoft guidelines for preparing your image in a VDI environment.
 Refer to this Microsoft TechNet article for more information.

-During installation, the value zero (0) results in the default user layer size of 10 GB.
+During installation, if the value is set to zero (0), the default user layer size is set to 10 GB.

 - File Server Resource Manager (FSRM)

 - Quota Manager

 Increasing or decreasing the quota only impacts new user layers.
 It does not change the maximum size of existing user layers.
 Existing user layers remain unchanged when the quota is updated.

 Deploy a User personalization layer

 When deploying the user personalization feature, you define the policies within Studio.
 You then assign the policies to the delivery group bound to the machine catalog, where the feature is deployed.

 If you leave the master image with no user personalization layer configuration, the services remain idle and do not interfere with authoring activities.